hkh148/project_repo/README.md

 5. acceptance_test.py
 (so all of them!)

-run the following command to create a database in the root mysql user:
+run the following command to create an empty database in the root mysql user:

 	python3 dbcreator.py